aws-samples/serverless-test-samples/dotnet-test-samples/sqs-lambda/docs/README.md

 ## Testing

 To test the application, you need to publish a message to the SQS Queue.
-This can be done in two ways:
+This can be done in following ways:

 - AWS Console